alexfru/SediCiPUv2/SediCiPUv2.md

   is in macro mode
 - special kind of value supported, VAL, which may be one of the following:
   - symbol address in code/data
-  - 16-bit constant (when const is target of pc-rel instr, distinct relocation type needed to distinguish constant target from constant distance)
+  - 16-bit constant (when the constant is the target of a pc-relative instruction, a distinct relocation type is needed to distinguish the constant target from the constant distance)
   - sum of the two above

 Proposed macro instructions: